bubdm/etlbox.docu/ETLBoxDocu/articles/controlflow/overview_controlflow.md

 A table column describe the column in the database with the most used attributes: Name, Data type (use the data type which you are most familiar with, there will be an attempt to convert the database type into the right database specific format), if the column is nullable, if the column is a primary key and if the column is used as identity column.
 (Serial for Postgres or auto increment for MySql).
-Additionaly, you could specify if the column is a computed column or if it has a default value.
+Additionally, you could specify if the column is a computed column or if it has a default value.

 Here is an example for creating a `TableDefinition` and pass it to the CreateTableTask: